agrawal-rohit/pearl-ui/documentationwebsite/docs/hooks/useTheme.md

 title: useTheme
 ---

-`useTheme` is a custom hook used to get the active theme object, active color mode, and a function to toggle the active color mode.
+The `useTheme` hook is a powerful tool that allows you to access the currently active theme object, the active color mode, and provides a function to switch the active color mode.
+This hook is essential for dynamically adjusting the appearance of your application based on the user's preferred color scheme.

 ## Import